Preliminary Exam

 The qualifying exam consists of two distinct parts, a written exam and an oral exam.

-First, in consultation with the primary advisor and due no later than November 1 of their third year, students will submit an annotated bibliography of a breadth of theoretical, historical, and practice based works and subject areas within the fields of computational media, arts, and cultures (the bibliography must include 20 - 30 theoretical/critical/historical texts and 10 - 15 practice based works, with a minimum of 40 in total and not to exceed 50 in total).
-Second, due at least one month before the exam, students must submit a draft portfolio of current work relevant to their research and practice, this may also include relevant earlier work that reflects a lineage of practice (the portfolio might include media art, computational projects, analyses of technical processes, etc.).
-Using the student’s bibliography, subject areas, and portfolio the examination committee will develop prompts and questions for the written exam.
+First, in consultation with the primary advisor and due no later than November 15 of their third year, students will submit an annotated bibliography of a breadth of theoretical, historical, and practice based works and subject areas within the fields of computational media, arts, and cultures (the bibliography must include 20 - 30 theoretical/critical/historical texts and 10 - 15 practice based works, with a minimum of 40 in total and not to exceed 50 in total).
+Second, due at least one month before the exam, and no later than March 1, students must submit a draft portfolio of current work relevant to their research and practice, this may also include relevant earlier work that reflects a lineage of practice (the portfolio might include media art, computational projects, analyses of technical processes, etc.).
+Using the student’s bibliography, subject areas, and portfolio, the examination committee will develop prompts and questions for the written exam.

-Oral Exam: The second part of the preliminary exam consists of an oral defense at which all committee members should be present; half of the oral exam will focus on the student’s portfolio, and half will focus on the answers given during the written exam.
+Oral Exam: The second part of the preliminary exam consists of an oral defense at which all committee members should be present; half will focus on the answers given during the written exam, and half of the oral exam will focus on the student’s portfolio.
 The oral defense must be scheduled within two weeks of the completion of the written exam.
 The prospectus can be evaluated at this time, or can be scheduled as a separate meeting.

 Should the student’s performance be considered unsatisfactory after this exam, they will have failed; CMAC will not grant any student a provisional pass.
 The student may apply to retake the preliminary exam as provided in the Graduate School regulations.